volckerr/consumesnitch/README.md

 Reads in a text file called, and prints out several barcharts of each players consume use

 Structure of file is:
-    helers - standard use of helper functions snitch functions - parses logs
+    helpers - standard use of helper functions snitch functions - parses logs
     plots - plots data

 each plot uses a snitch function to parse the log data

 example summary.txt file

-!!! note: the extra enemies and data must be removed from the log file
+note: the extra enemies and data must be removed from the log file

 Aeteis deaths:5
    Fire Protection 5